1.1 Product Feed Introduction

 Long sleeve blouse

-Google Product Category [google_product_category] The Google product category specifies the garment type, which affects the Fit Finder user experience and size recommendations.
-For example, shoppers are asked to input bra information for tops, but not for bottoms, and a size M for a dress may fit differently than a size M for shorts..
+The product category according to the Facebook product taxonomy (preferred) or the Google product taxonomy.
+At least one of the two must be provided, since the product category affects the Fit Finder user experience and size recommendations.
+For example, shoppers are asked to input bra information for tops, but not for bottoms, and a size M for a dress may fit differently than a size M for shorts.

 2271